OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/upgrade/pre-migration-checklist.md

   ALTER TABLE DATABASE_NAME.TABLE_NAME DROP CONSTRAINT CONSTRAINT_NAME_FOUND_FROM_ABOVE_QUERY_FOR_COLUMN_IS_MARKED_DELETED;
   ```

 **Reason:** In the 6.03 version, the default value was added to the `Is_marked_deleted` column of `OHMT_EAI_entity_info`.
 Because of this, MSSQL implicitly added a default constraint on this table.
-In the 7.134 version, the column `Is_marked_deleted` was dropped as a part of one feature of OpsHub Integration Manager.
+In the 7.134 version, the column `Is_marked_deleted` was dropped as a part of one feature of <code class="expression">space.vars.SITENAME</code>.

 ---

-# Migrating OpsHub Integration Manager version to 7.139 or above
+# Migrating <code class="expression">space.vars.SITENAME</code> version to 7.139 or above

-**Applicable When:** If the initial installation version of OpsHub Integration Manager is 6.11 Update 2 HF4 or earlier, the actions mentioned must be performed.
+**Applicable When:** If the initial installation version of <code class="expression">space.vars.SITENAME</code> is 6.11 Update 2 HF4 or earlier, the actions mentioned must be performed.

 **Reason:** In the `reportsdb` database's `ReportsDBVersion` table, `6.11.02.00.00` entry was wrongly added to the `version` column.